alexey-martynov/alexey-martynov.github.io/_posts/2026-09-06-complex-latex-usage.md

 > NOTE: The XeTeX has issue with text on slides with notes: the
 > foreground color of the content is matched with background color.
 To
 > fix this the simplest way is resetting font at the beginning of
-> every list.
+> every frame.
 This can by achieved by inserting to preamble:
 > ```latex
 > \makeatletter
 > \def\beamer@framenotesbegin{\usebeamercolor[fg]{normal text}%